3.1. Prevalence, aetiology, risk of recurrence

 - percutaneous placement of a nephrostomy tube.

 Only one RCT compared different modalities of decompression of acute infected hydronephrosis.
+Two other small RCTs compared stenting vs. nephrostomy tube placement in patients with acute kidney injury and demonstrated both to be effective in decompressing the collecting system [127,128].
 The complications of percutaneous nephrostomy insertion have been reported consistently, but those of ureteral stent insertion are less well described .
 Definitive stone removal should be delayed until the infection is cleared following a complete course of antimicrobial therapy.
 A small RCT showed the feasibility of immediate ureteroscopic stone removal combined with an appropriate antibiotic regimen; however, at the cost of longer hospital stay and higher analgesic requirements .

 Following urgent decompression of the obstructed and infected urinary collecting system, both urine- and blood samples should be sent for culture-antibiogram sensitivity testing and antibiotics should be initiated immediately thereafter or continued, if initiated prior to testing.
 The regimen should be re-evaluated in the light of the culture-antibiogram results.
 Although clinically well accepted, the impact of a second antibiogram test on treatment outcome has not yet been evaluated.
 Intensive care might become necessary .